-If you have never experienced ADHD in your everyday life then you may wonder if it’s real.
+If you have never experienced ADHD in your everyday life then you may wonder if it's real.
 Maybe you think that the child in question just needs more discipline.
-You may even be tempted to voice your opinion to a parent whose child has ADHD.
+You may even be tempted to voice your opinion to a parent of a child with ADHD.

 And the biggie . . .

 3. ADHD is over-diagnosed